photo: Nestor Damián Fariña

 A study that took place over a recent 5-year period put certain bird species in the spotlight for conservation concern, including some of those mentioned above.
 There is current research underway to better understand the population size and dynamics of the rare and poorly known Sickle-winged Nightjar (Eleothreptus anomalus), whose largest known population in Argentina is within this reserve.
 The reserve also protects an important population of Common Nighthawks (Chordeiles minor), whose breeding populations are known to have fallen precipitously in recent years, according to research by the Committee on the Status of Endangered Wildlife in Canada, Between the months of January and April, this species can be found on the reserve in some of the largest numbers observed on wintering grounds.

-The most significant conservation problem that the area is facing is the invasion of exotic pine and eucalyptus trees.
-They are aggressive competitors with native trees, and change the degree of humidity in the soil, an important feature of this ecoregion.
-This affects all native plant species, and the habitat .available to the aforementioned bird species.
+The most significant conservation problem facing this ecosystem is the invasion of exotic pine and eucalyptus trees.
+They are aggressive competitors with native trees and change the humidity of the soil, an important feature of this ecoregion.
+This affects all native plant species, and the habitat available to the aforementioned bird species.
 Research has indicated that threatened bird species prefer to use and occupy the ecologically intact areas of the reserve, and are avoiding the areas that have been invaded by pine trees in particular.
-The graduatl propogation of pines is therefore limiting suitable habitat for birds on the reserve.
-Numbers of both the Common Nighthawk and Sickle-Winged Nightjar have decreased in the last 3 years, according to the surveys mentioned above.
+The gradual propogation of pines is therefore limiting suitable habitat for birds on the reserve.
+Numbers of both Common Nighthawk and Sickle-Winged Nightjar have decreased in the last 3 years, according to the surveys mentioned above.
 The spread of pines has reduced habitat for birds on the reserve and this project is striving to reverse that.